-Additional efforts have also been made in the area of workforce development.
+Additional efforts have also been made in workforce development.
 Specifically, staff evaluators were offered training, with national experts in the field of competency evaluations, as a part of ongoing efforts to create and maintain the most highly trained and efficient staffing possible.
 Subsequent, to the conclusion of the video conferencing evaluation pilot project, use of telehealth services for evaluations has continued at existing sites.
 For the first two years of telehealth evaluations, it proved challenging to engage jails and other entities in adopting remote evaluations; however, with the COVID-19 pandemic, OFMHS' was prepared to quickly shift to and effectively utilize workforce development staff to assist jails and others in adopting the necessary technology to conduct telehealth evaluations.
-For the 12 months ending in March 2022, utilization of telehealth evaluations continues growing and is now at more than 195 evaluations per month on average.
+For the 12 months ending in June 2022, utilization of telehealth evaluations continues growing and is now at more than 215 evaluations per month on average.
 Telehealth systems are utilized in approximately 30 tribal, county, and local jails statewide, and very few remote evaluation attempts are rejected by clients or their attorneys.

-Staffing challenges at ESH during Q3-Q4 2021 continuing into Q1 2022 exacerbated inefficiencies in evaluation scheduling practices for our eastern regional office forensic evaluators who complete all forensic evaluations on the eastside of Washington state.
-OFMHS is in the process of assuming scheduling for our evaluators and reforming that process to align with the scheduling process on the westside of the state.
-While not yet fully implemented, early results are promising and a strong team is excited and engaged in this transformative effort.
+Staffing challenges at ESH during Q3-Q4 2021 continuing into Q1 and Q2 2022 exacerbated inefficiencies in evaluation scheduling practices for our eastern regional office forensic evaluators who complete all forensic evaluations on the eastside of Washington state.
+OFMHS is in the process of submitting a decision package to assume scheduling for all of our evaluators and aligning scheduling processes across the state.